Tamassos: Tamassos today

 The area where Tamassos once stood now is home to the villages of Psimolofou, Episkopeio, Pera Orinis, Ergates, Politiko, Kampia, Analyontas, and Kapedes are located.
-For the past few centuries, they have developed from being poor agricultural villages housing some 10 families, to populations of 1000 inhabitants.
+For the past few centuries, they have developed from being poor agricultural villages housing some 10 families, to populations of 1,000.
 Pera Orinis and Politiko retain much of the older buildings of the older settlements at the centre of the villages, which are deemed to be of high cultural significance.
 Highlights of these include the church of Panagia Odigitria, the Old Mill, the Parthenagogion and Arenagogion, as well as the recently restore chapel of St George of Pera Orinis, and the famous Tombs of the Kings of the village of Politiko.